-- A. Provide either factory built (Firestop Devices) or field erected (through-Penetration Firestop Systems) to form a specific building system maintaining required integrity of the fire barrier and stop the passage of gases or smoke.
-Firestop systems to accommodate building movements without impairing their integrity. - B. Through-penetration firestop systems and firestop devices tested in accordance with ASTM E814 or UL 1479 using the "F" or "T" rating to maintain the same rating and integrity as the fire barrier being sealed.
+- A. Provide re-enterable factory-built (Firestop Devices) as defined in the Contract Drawings or field erected (through-Penetration Firestop Systems) where defined in the drawings to form a specific building system maintaining required integrity of the fire barrier and stop the passage of gases or smoke.
+Where not clearly defined in the drawings, use re-enterable factory-built devices, unless otherwise approved by the COR.
+Firestop systems are to accommodate building movements without impairing their integrity. - B. Through-penetration firestop systems and firestop devices tested in accordance with ASTM E814 or UL 1479 using the "F" or "T" rating to maintain the same rating and integrity as the fire barrier being sealed.
 Penetrations of fire-resistance rated floor assemblies shall be protected with approved through penetration fire-stop systems in accordance with the IBC penetrations section for horizontal assemblies with the following exception: "T" ratings are not required for penetrations smaller than or equal to 101 mm (4 inches) nominal pipe or 0.01 square meter (16 square inches) in overall cross sectional area. - C. Firestop sealants used for firestopping or smoke sealing to have the following properties: - 1.
-Contain no flammable or toxic solvents. - Release no dangerous or flammable out gassing during the drying or curing of products.
+Contain no flammable or toxic solvents. - 2.
+Release no dangerous or flammable out gassing during the drying or curing of products.